-(m) Earnings per Share
+(k) Earnings per Share

 Basic earnings per common share amounts are calculated using the weighted average number of common shares outstanding for the period.
-Diluted earnings per common share amounts are calculated using the weighted average number of common shares outstanding plus the additional dilution for all potentially dilutive securities, such as nonvested restricted stock and stock options.
+Diluted earnings per common share amounts are calculated using the weighted average number of common shares outstanding plus the additional dilution for all potentially dilutive securities such as stock options and nonvested restricted stock.

-The following table provides a reconciliation of the number of average common shares outstanding used to calculate basic earnings per share to the number of common shares and common stock equivalents outstanding used in calculating diluted earnings per share for fiscal 2009, 2008 and 2007:
+The following table provides a reconciliation of the number of average common shares outstanding used to calculate basic earnings per share to the number of common shares and common stock equivalents outstanding used in calculating diluted earnings per share for fiscal 2008, 2007 and 2006:

-2009 2008 2007 Average number of common shares outstanding 14,363,894 14,131,077 13,946,342 Incremental shares from assumed exercises of stock options 31,711 137,711 276,887 Average number of common shares and common stock equivalents outstanding 14,395,605 14,268,788 14,223,229
+2008 2007 2006 Average number of common shares outstanding 14,131,077 13,946,342 13,574,718 Incremental shares from assumed exercises of stock options 137,711 276,887 563,345 Average number of common shares and common stock equivalents outstanding 14,268,788 14,223,229 14,138,063

-The dilutive effect of stock-based compensation arrangements are accounted for using the treasury stock method.
+In accordance with SFAS No. 128, Earnings per Share, the Company calculates the dilutive effect of stock-based compensation arrangements using the treasury stock method.
 This method assumes that the proceeds the Company receives from the exercise of stock options are used to repurchase common shares in the market.
-The Company includes as assumed proceeds the amount of compensation cost attributed to future services and not yet recognized, and the amount of tax benefits, if any, that would be credited to additional paid-in capital assuming exercise of outstanding options and vesting of nonvested restricted stock.
-For fiscal 2009, 2008 and 2007, respectively, there were 65,000, 95,000 and 61,000 options outstanding to purchase shares of common stock excluded from the calculation of diluted earnings per share because of antidilution.
-There were no shares of nonvested restricted stock included in the calculation of diluted earnings per share for fiscal 2009, 2008 and 2007, because of antidilution.
+The adoption of SFAS No. 123R requires the Company to include as assumed proceeds the amount of compensation cost attributed to future services and not yet recognized, and the amount of tax benefits, if any, that would be credited to additional paid-in capital assuming exercise of outstanding options and vesting of nonvested restricted stock.
+For fiscal 2008, 2007 and 2006, respectively, there were 95,000, 61,000 and 23,000 options outstanding to purchase shares of common stock excluded from the calculation of diluted earnings per share because of antidilution.
+There were no shares of nonvested restricted stock included in the calculation of diluted earnings per share for fiscal 2008, 2007 and 2006, because of antidilution.